temporalio/documentation/docs/server/production-deploy.md

 But if you are building Temporal or running it from source, [Go v1.16+ is required](https://github.com/temporalio/temporal/blob/master/CONTRIBUTING.md).

-While Temporal can be run as a single Go binary, we recommend that production deployments of Temporal Server should deploy each of the 4 internal services separately (if you are using Kubernetes, one service per pod) so they can be scaled independently in future.
+While Temporal can be run as a single Go binary, we recommend that production deployments of Temporal Server should deploy each of the 4 internal services separately (if you are using Kubernetes, one service per pod) so they can be scaled independently in the future.

 See below for a refresher on the 4 internal services: